 As is often the case in a small town, Duffield doesn't have a public transportation system that people use for their commute.

-The per capita income in Duffield in 2022 was $32,637, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
-This equates to an annual income of $130,548 for a family of four.
-However, Duffield contains both very wealthy and poor people as well.
+The per capita income in Duffield in 2022 was $36,003, which is middle income relative to Virginia and the nation.
+This equates to an annual income of $144,012 for a family of four.

 The people who call Duffield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Duffield residents report their race to be White.
-Important ancestries of people in Duffield include Irish, English, German, Scots-Irish, and Yugoslavian.
+Important ancestries of people in Duffield include German, English, Irish, Scots-Irish, and Yugoslavian.

 The most common language spoken in Duffield is English.
 Other important languages spoken here include African languages and Arabic.